hari8815/LightningWebinar/README.md

       ```sfdx force:org:create -f config/project-scratch-def.json -s -a devOrg```

-   5. Push the meta data components,Lightning Components, Visualforce page and it's controller to the scratch org by the following command,
+   5. Push the meta data components,Lightning Components, Visualforce page and it's controller to the scratch org by the following command:

       ```sfdx force:source:push```

-   6. Once you push the meta data components to the scratch org, Open the scratch org by the following command,
+   6. Once you push the meta data components to the scratch org, Open the scratch org by the following command:

       ```sfdx force:org:open```

-   7. In the salesforce org, Click the Apps Icon and find the `Lightning Webinar Demo`, You will see the `Opportunity Wizard - LC `and `Opportunity Wizard - VF` tabs.
+   7. In the Salesforce org, Click the Apps Icon and find the `Lightning Webinar Demo`, You will see the `Opportunity Wizard - LC `and `Opportunity Wizard - VF` tabs.